Loading...

 Part time employee over 5 years of service – 105 hours

-7.10 COBRA
+7.9 COBRA

 Terminated employees may continue their group health insurance coverage for eighteen (18) months at their own expense on the COBRA plan.
 Employees whose work hours are reduced to a point where they are ineligible for coverage may also continue coverage for eighteen (18) months at their own expense.

-A dependent no longer eligible for coverage under the employee's group insurance certificate due to employee's death, a divorced or legally separated spouse or a child ceasing to be a dependent, may continue group health insurance for up to thirty-six (36) months at the expense of the employee or dependent.
-The dependent must notify the office within sixty (60) days of their intent to continue coverage.
-Failure to notify the office or pay premiums is considered notice of cancellation of this option.
+A dependent is no longer eligible for coverage under the employee's group insurance certificate due to employee's death, a divorced or legally separated spouse or a child ceasing to be a dependent, may continue group health insurance for up to thirty-six (36) months at the expense of the employee or dependent.
+The dependent must notify the payroll office within sixty (60) days of their intent to continue coverage.
+Failure to notify the payroll office or pay premiums is considered notice of cancellation of this option.

 EMPLOYEE ACKNOWLEDGMENT